willy-wagtail/my-app/src/routes/notes/_notes/pihole-unbound-docker.md

 ### Environment variables

-Create the environment variables referenced by the _docker-compose.yml_ file by running "`sudo nano .env`" to create a _.env_ file, and then add the environment variables, as below.
-You can add _.env_ to your _.gitignore_ file if you are commiting these files to source control so as to not reveal your password and IP address.
+Create a _.env_ file for the environment variables referenced by the _docker-compose.yml_ file.
+Add the environment variables as below.

 ```
 PIHOLE_PASSWORD=<password Pihole for web UI>